ndp/show_char_limit/README.markdown

 #### Options:

 * <code>maxlength</code>.
 The maximum number of characters allowed in the input.
 May also be passed as the first parameter.
   This value can (and will be) overriden by an attribute named <code>maxlength</code> on the input element.
 * <code>status_element</code>: element to receive the status message.
 It can be a jQuery object, element or DOM id.
 Overrides <code>status_element_suffix</code>
 * <code>status_element_suffix</code>: a string appended to the src element's id to identify the status element.
 For this markup: <code>&lt;input type="text" id="name"/&gt;&lt;span id="name_lim"&gt;20 chars&lt;/span&gt;</code>, pass <code>_lim</code>.
 Default value is <code>__status</code>.
 If the element is not found, a SPAN is created immediately after the input.
 * <code>error_element</code>.
 An element (or set of elements) have CSS class <code>error</code> added when there are too many characters in the target element.
 Can be a jQuery object, element or DOM id.
 * <code>error_class</code>.
 Alternate class set on error_element above.
 Defaults to <code>error</code>.
 * <code>status_style</code>.
 Default is <code>text</code>, which displays a short phrase of "X characters left" or "X characters over".
 You may also pass <code>chars_typed</code>, which displays the number of characters the user has typed (see twitter).
 Or <code>chars_left</code>, which counts down to zero.
+* <code>status_min</code>.
+Lower limit when status is shown.
+Useful if you don't want to warn the user until she gets close to the limit.
+Defaults to 0.

 #### Events